oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

   - Limitations of economic data
     - Time lag between collection and distribution can be as long as two years
     - Data is often revised even later on
-    - Metholodologies and definitions change over time, making data noncomparable without adjustment
+    - Methodologies and definitions change over time, making data non-comparable without adjustment
   - Error in measurements and bias
     - Transcription errors can be serious if they occur in one direction
     - The deletion of a series of returns due to poor performance can result in survivorship bias